vmware-tanzu-labs/educates-training-platform/docs/runtime-environment/workshop-session.rst

 Specifying the ingress domain
 -----------------------------

 In order to be able to access the workshop instance using a public URL, you will need to specify an ingress domain.
-If an ingress domain isn't specified, a default of ``training.eduk8s.io`` will be used.
+If an ingress domain isn't specified, the default ingress domain that the eduk8s operator has been configured with will be used.

+When setting a custom domain, DNS must have been configured with a wildcard domain to forward all requests for sub domains of the custom domain, to the ingress router of the Kubernetes cluster.

-To provide the ingress domain, you can set the ``session.domain`` field.
+To provide the ingress domain, you can set the ``session.ingress.domain`` field.

 .. code-block:: yaml
-    :emphasize-lines: 9
+    :emphasize-lines: 9-10

     apiVersion: training.eduk8s.io/v1alpha1
     kind: WorkshopSession